-The ACGME recently approved the URMC Anesthesiology Residency Program to expand to a total of 68 residents, including our integrated clinical base year residents (CBY) and three clinical anesthesiology residents (CA1-3).
+The URMC Anesthesiology Residency Program is approved for a total of 68 residents, including our integrated clinical base year residents (CBY) and three clinical anesthesiology residents (CA1-3).
 We currently offer 16 categorical PGY-1 positions and 1 advanced PGY-2/CA-1 position in each match cycle

 Message from the Chief Residents